-Compared with other university rankings, the Leiden Ranking offers more advanced indicators of scientific impact and collaboration and uses a more transparent methodology.
+Compared with other university rankings, the CWTS Leiden Ranking offers more advanced indicators of scientific impact and collaboration and uses a more transparent methodology.
 The Leiden Ranking does not rely on highly subjective data obtained from reputational surveys or on data provided by universities themselves.
 Also, the Leiden Ranking refrains from aggregating different dimensions of university performance into a single overall indicator.